3devo/AvrMemoryAnalyzer/README.md

     pip3 install pyelftools
     pip3 install intelhex
     pip3 install sortedcontainers
+    pip3 install capstone

+The capstone package requires the capstone C library (development files), but is also available in Debian in the python3-capstone package, which might be easier than installing from pip.
+It is only required for ARM, AVR can be decoded without it.

 In addition, it needs the `c++filt` (or `avr-c++filt`) tool to do demangling of function names.
 It assumes the former is available on the